 SURFACE WATER ADVISORY: This product may impact surface water quality due to runoff of rain water.
 This is especially true for poorly draining soils and soils with shallow groundwater.
-A 15-foot vegetative buffer strip between areas to which this product is applied and surface water features such as ponds, streams, and springs will reduce the potential loading of benzovindiflupyr, propiconazole and azoxystrobin from runoff water and sediment.
-Do not cultivate within 15 feet of the aquatic areas to allow growth of a vegetative filter strip.
+A 15-foot vegetative buffer strip between areas to which this product is applied and surface water features including ponds, streams, and springs will reduce the potential loading of benzovindiflupyr, propiconazole and azoxystrobin from runoff wate and sediment.
+DO NOT cultivate within 15 feet of the aquatic areas to allow growth of a vegetative filter strip.
 Runoff of this product will be reduced by avoiding applications when rainfall or irrigation is expected to occur within 48 hours.
 Sound erosion control practices will reduce this product's potential to reach aquatic sediment via runoff.

-Physical or Chemical Hazards: Do not use or store near heat or open flame.
+Physical or Chemical Hazards: DO NOT use or store near heat or open flame.